Ferenczy Benefits Law Center | We are your ERISA solution

 Good news for Employers with no more than 25 employees who received at least $5,000 in compensation in the preceding calendar year: the increase is automatic for SIMPLEs.
 For those with more than 25 employees who received at least $5,000 in compensation in the preceding calendar year, the Employer must make an election in the form of a formal written action to institute the bigger employer contributions.
 (Note that there is a 2-year grace period for the employee count, so if an Employer goes from 24 to 26 employees one year, they can still enjoy the automatic increase.)

-For Employers that don’t qualify for the automatic increase, the Employer must make either a matching contribution of 100% of deferrals up to 4% of compensation (an increase from the regular 3%) or a nonelective contribution of 3% of compensation (an increase from the regular 2%).
+For Employers that don’t qualify for the automatic increase, in order to take advantage of the increased limits, the Employer must increase its contribution to either a matching contribution of 100% of deferrals up to 4% of compensation (an increase from the regular 3%) or a nonelective contribution of 3% of compensation (an increase from the regular 2%).

 Here’s the frustrating part.
-These increases have to be disclosed in the annual participant notice, which must be distributed by November 1.
+These increases have to be disclosed in the annual participant notice, which must be distributed by the November 1 preceding the plan for which the increase is effective.
 So, issuing the Grab Bag guidance in late December 2023 meant that the increased limits could not be used by anyone in 2024.
 The Employer taking advantage of the new limits also must notify its recordkeeper and payroll provider of the changes so they can properly institute and monitor the limits.

 If you know you have a client that wants to take advantage of this for 2025, you can get the paperwork started now.
 Once the election is made, it stays in place until revoked.
 (Hey, I’m trying to find the rainbow here!)